Chris Taylor Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Chris Taylor (.400 on-base percentage in past 10 games, 100 points above season-long percentage), battle starting pitcher Peter Lambert and the Colorado Rockies at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.400 on-base percentage in past 10 games, 100 points above season-long percentage), take on starting pitcher Kyle Freeland and the Colorado Rockies at Dodger Stadium, Sunday at 4:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Rockies.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Rockies.

 Chris Taylor Game Info & Props vs. the Rockies